U.S.A.

 The killers in the glowing fog are dead pirates looking for their lost treasure and won't stop killing till they get it.

-He shows an impressive beginning with supporting actor John Houseman telling some children a ghost story.
+An impressive beginning with Mr. Machen telling some children a ghost story.

-There's perfect scene's on the sleepy town at night with gas stations activiating as well as car horns blowing automatically.
+There's perfect scene's on the sleepy town at night with gas stations activating as well as car horns blowing automatically.

-There's a good look at a wrecked up pirate ship sailing by in the deadly fog next to a fishing boat as well as a perfect shot on supporting actor George Buck Flower with a wide eyed open mouthed looked while he is about to be slayed.
+There's a good look at a wrecked up pirate ship sailing by in the deadly fog next to a fishing boat as well as a perfect shot on a fisherman Tommy Wallace with a wide eyed open mouthed looked while he is about to be slayed.

 Also a great look at the fog entering houses and the ghouls banging on the doors.